ms-aija/MeetMeHalfWay/README.md

-/*eslint-disable*/

-# MeetMeHalfWay
+# MeetMeHalfWay - find destinations that are only one flight away from all the origin cities
-MeetMeHalfWay is a site that lets you input up to six origin airport cities and search for common destinations served by direct flights.
-The site currently runs only on localhost.
+The app lets you input up to six origin airport cities and search for common destinations served by direct flights.

 ![Homepage!](/assets/MeetMeHalfWay-Screenshot.jpg "Homepage")

 ## Built With
 * Node + Express
-* React.js
+* React
 * Leaflet.js
 * Amadeus for Developers API